williantafsilva/BASH-environment-settings/README.md

 - 7.5.
 Ask the storage project manager to add or remove specific variables, aliases or settings.

 - 7.6.
-If the directories mentioned in step 6 exist, you should be able to ?????
+If the directories mentioned in step 6 exist, you should be able to use shared scripts, such as *totmp-sdtout.sh* (create a copy of a file in your project tmp directory) and *totest-sdtout.sh* (create a copy of a file in your project test directory).

 ## 8. Import GitHub repositories.

-?????
+GitHub is a useful tool to manage your scripts and projects.
+We can use GitHub to create a repository to store our scripts and connect our local machine to your scripts directory on Dardel/PDC, so that you create your scripts locally (local copy of your GitHub repository) using your favorite tools, then submit your changes to your online GitHub repository and, finally, pull the updated scripts from your online GitHub repository to your remote scripts directory on Dardel/PDC.
+Here I show how to connect to GitHub from Dardel/PDC, clone an existing GitHub repository and update the Dardel/PDC clone of the repository.

 - 8.1.
 Configure Git (change **\<USER NAME\>** for your GitHub username and **\<E-MAIL\>** for your GitHub-associated e-mail address).